Roof Structure

 Multiple settings can be made for each layer.

-K: With the 'K' identifier for core layer you can influence the intersection of the layers with the walls.
+K: With the 'K' identifier for core layer you can influence the intersection of layers with the walls.
 Core layers are not trimmed back by a wall; they always extend to the roof overhang, even if they must pass through a wall to do so.
-All non-core layers (= shells) below the core layers are trimmed to the inner edge of the exterior wall.
+All non-core layers (= shells) below the core layers are trimmed back to the inner edge of the exterior wall.
 All shells above the core layers extend to the roof overhang.

 Last updated